R0d19/ACTIVE-DIRECTORY/README.md

 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.

-Create a Resource Group and give your resource group a name
+Create a Resource Group,and give your resource group a name

 Create the Domain Controller VM (Windows Server 2022) Give your Virtual machine a name (ex: windows-server-2022)